JELD-WEN turns to Protiviti and Governance Portal for timely SOX compliance

 - The template library, which includes templates for risks, controls, objectives and test plans, made it far easier for the JELD-WEN SOX implementation team to add each of its more than

 - 150 locations by simply entering the location into the system and importing the appropriate templates from the library.
-This eliminated the need to create from scratch an entirely new organisational structure for each new entity or acquisition.
+This eliminated the need to create from scratch an entirely new organizational structure for each new entity or acquisition.
 “The template library continues to help us add subsequent locations and acquisitions,” said Higgins.

 - The mass upload function enables the JELD-WEN SOX team to update all relevant records with a single click.
 Using templates, JELD-WEN is able to easily update testers, dates, control information and more.
 “JELD-WEN has nearly 3,000 controls in the Governance Portal,” said Higgins.
 “When a field needs to be updated, it’s far faster to use the mass upload function rather than going one-by-one through the controls.”